txt/mase/src/doc/SYLLABUS.md

 **Project:** Students will implement and reason about a large model of their own choosing (ideally, some model relating to software engineering).
 Note that:

-+ Ph.d. student will each develop a   large model-based  SE application.
++ CSC 791 Ph.d. student will each develop a   large model-based  SE application.
-+ Masters students will work in groups of three and may either do a large SE model-based app or three not-so-small mini-projects.
++ CSC 591 masters students will work in groups of three and may either do a large SE model-based app or three not-so-small mini-projects.

 **Prerequisite:** Note that this is a **programming-intensive** subject.
 A programming background is required in a contemporary language such as Java or C/C++ or Python.
 Hence,he prerequisite for this class is 510, Software Engineering.
 Significant software industry experience may be substituted, at the instructor’s discretion.